 With a little help from my friends…

 Among the growing number of works in the Community Collection housed in the gallery once part of the old Agincourt Public Library, there is an intriguing oil painting signed “Ekholm 1916”, about which we’ll probably never know very much.
 I hope you can understand why it became part of the community’s history.

-Who wouldn’t be intrigued by a bonfire at twilight attended by a small group intent on feeding its flames and warming from its light.
+Who wouldn’t be intrigued by a bonfire at twilight attended by a small group intent on feeding the flames and warming from its light.
 I have wondered what story might: a) be inherent in the painting itself, or b) find its way into the painting as part of Agincourt’s evolving narrative.
 I’m happy either way, especially if Option B does violence to a strong internal story line.
 Happily, there is a considerable amount of text written on the panel’s reverse—in pencil, of course, and smudged during the last ninety-seven years—which appears to be in a Scandinavian language.
 Our friend Molly Yergens speaks fluent Ny Norsk, but she was unavailable for the moment.
 Ekholm sounds more Swedish or Danish, so I reached out to my colleague Regin Schwaen, native Dane and only a few doors down the lobby.

 Why do I crave a diaeresis floating above Eckholm’s “o”?

 From personal experience, I can tell you that even fine 19th century penmanship can induce migraine to the aging 21st century eye.
 And, though this stuff is relatively clear, I could make little of it because European cursive is so different from written language here in the States, especially now that few people actually write.
 Regin scanned it, enlarged it multiple times and still had little luck.
 But then he sent it to his family in Denmark (Europe’s happiest country, confirmed by some recent survey) and the results are in.
 Part of it is a poem.